thomasbennett/mockingbird/wp-content/plugins/relevanssi/readme.txt

 == Changelog ==

+= 2.9 =
+* Fixed a bug that caused Cyrillic searches in the log to get corrupted.
+* Punctuation removal function is now triggered with a filter call and can thus be replaced.
+* Google Adsense caused double hits to the user search logs.
+That's now fixed thanks to Justin Klein.
+* User search log is available to user with `edit_post` capabilities (editor role).
+Thanks to John Blackbourn.
+* A proper database collation is now set.
+Thanks to John Blackbourn.
+* UI looks better.
+Thanks to John Blackbourn.
+* Lots of small fixes here and there.

 = 2.8.2 =
+* The `order` parameter was case sensitive.
+It isn't anymore.
 * WordPress didn't support searching for multiple categories with the `cat` query variable.
 There's now new `cats` which can take multiple categories.
 * Similar to `cats` vs `cat`, you can use `post_types` to restrict the search to multiple post types.